 You should also consider your position relative to other players at the table.
 If there are fish in the blinds you might choose to open looser from early-position, because if these players call you will have position postflop.
 If there are loose or aggressive players in position on you, you should often tighten up.
 Perhaps you are in the CO with a loose-aggressive player on the button, and as a result you should tighten up your CO opening-range.

 If there are fish who open-limp you can choose to iso-raise a lot wider when you have position.
 (This is not strictly an "open"-raise but similar principles apply.)
 Perhaps you find yourself with a hand you wouldn't normally open raise with from a specific situation, but playing that hand in position against a fish will likely still be +EV.
-You can opt to still raise because your objective is to fold out the other players and isolate yourself against the fish.

 A similar principle applies if there are posters involved in a hand.
 You can often raise a little wider seeing as the extra dead-money means you don't need to steal the pot as often for it to be profitable.
 Posters will be folding a lot because their range pretty much includes any 2 cards.
 If you've already seen them check, their range becomes any 2 cards they didn't want to raise!